-Port number Protocol Used By Notes 80 Used to reach the server.
+Port number Protocol Used By Notes

+80 Used to reach the server.

 443 ТСР HTTPS Required for SUSE Customer Center.
-5269 ТСР Required to push actions to and from the server.

-1.3.6.
+5.2.4.6.
 External Client Ports

 External client ports must be opened to configure a firewall between the Uyuni Server and its clients.